vSAN vs Traditional Storage Array

 - Flash and magnetic drives are combined into a single, easy to manage datastore which is consumed as required.

 - Storage arrays typically are all about creating LUNs from Pools and provisioning to hosts and consuming on that fashion. vSAN changes this by having a single storage pool that is tightly integrated into ESXi which makes it a simple to manage solution.

 - Traditional arrays work with LUNs. vSAN works with storage objects which are more granular.
-You can assign various policies per VM for protection, security and performance reasons rather than a whole LUN or Datastore.
+You can assign various policies per VM (or VMDK) for protection, security and performance reasons rather than a whole LUN or Datastore.

 - vSAN storage is only available to objects running on ESXi hosts (Support for iSCSI is now available though)

-- vSAN, being a software defined solution means that is can be quickly upgraded and makes available new features as they are released.
-This is the same for traditional arrays but new features are usually released less frequently since features possible on traditional arrays are fewer than of a software defined solution.
+- vSAN, being a software-defined solution means that is can be quickly upgraded and makes available new features as they are released.
+This is the same for traditional arrays but new features are usually released less frequently since features possible on traditional arrays are fewer than of a software-defined solution.

 - vSAN means less hardware in your datacenter and therefore less space, power and cooling requirements